valkey-io/valkey-glide/RELEASING.md

 ### **PyPi**

-**Contact a Valkey-GLIDE maintainer** to have access to the Valkey PyPI account-they will be able to log ing to the PyPI account along with generating API tokens if needed.
+**Contact a Valkey-GLIDE maintainer** to have access to the Valkey PyPI account-they will be able to log in to the PyPI account along with generating API tokens if needed.

 ### **NPM**